Thermal desorption spectroscopy: Quantitative interpretation of TPD data

 TDS spectrum 1 and 2 are typical examples of a TPD measurement.
 Both are examples of NO desorbing from a single crystal in high vacuum.
 The crystal was mounted on a titanium filament and heated with current.
 The desorbing NO was measured using a mass spectrometer monitoring the atomic mass of 30.

 Before 1990 analysis of a TPD spectrum was usually done using a so-called simplified method; the "Redhead" method, assuming the exponential prefactor and the desorption energy to be independent of the surface coverage.
 After 1990 and with use of computer algorithms TDS spectra were analyzed using the "complete analysis method" or the "leading edge method".
 These methods assume the exponential prefactor and the desorption energy to be dependent of the surface coverage.
 Several available methods of analyzing TDS are described and compared in an article by A.M. de JONG and J.W.
 NIEMANTSVERDRIET.
 During parameter optimization/estimation, using the integral has been found to create a more well behaved objective function than the differential.

 Theoretical Introduction

-Thermal desorption is described based on the Arrhenius equation.
+Thermal desorption is described by the Polanyi–Wigner equation derived from the Arrhenius equation.